ahmetcanisik/thel/README.md

 - [ ] Use tests with jest.
 - [ ] add => --template choice. default cli. --template nextjs etc.
 - [ ] add => (thel new .) or (thel new . --lang py)

+- delete --lang option for the new parameter
+- and catch project name .js or .py